 There are many spectacular rock climbing routes of all grades which are easy walking distance from the campsite.
 Raven Crag right behind the Old Dungeon Ghyll Hotel provides varied multi pitch routes as does Gimmer Crag which is a little further along the valley (approx 30 minute walk).
 Scout Crag is a popular place for climbing groups.
 Further information can be found at www.UKclimbing.com

-You can bring tents and camper vans - please note there is no hook up or chemical disposal facility.
+You can bring tents and camper vans - please note there are limited hook up facilities and no chemical disposal facility on site.
 We take trailer tents, however we do not allow cars on the grass, so you may have to pull the trailer a short distance by hand.
 Sorry, we cannot accept caravans.